crisLB/diversity_IJP/code_diversity_report_20200513.md

 Set a working directory
 -----------------------

 This is an optional step.
 Researchers could be interested in saving data and results in the same folder, the working directory.
-If data is stored in the working directory they will call data everytime with the name of the file and it will not be necssary to write the path to a file anymore.
+If data is stored in the working directory they will call data everytime with the name of the file and it will not be necessary to write the path to a file anymore.

 ``` r
 setwd("C:/Users/Cristina/Documents/diversity_code")